LauraVEkris/openrowingmonitor/docs/rower_settings.md

    },
  ```

+You activate these settings by restarting OpenRowingMonitor (or the entire Raspberry Pi).
 You can look at the the log output of the OpenRowingMonitor-service by putting the following in the command-line:

   ```zsh
   sudo journalctl -u openrowingmonitor